jokergoo/circlize_book/book/03-graphics.md

 ```

 `circos.polygon()` draws a polygon through a series of points in a cell.
-Please note the first data point shoud overlap to the last data point.
+Please note the first data point must overlap to the last data point.

 ```r